canjs/can-stream-kefir/docs/can-stream.md

 ## Usage

-The [can-stream.toStream] method has shorthands for all of the other methods:
+The [can-stream-kefir.toStream] method has shorthands for all of the other methods:

 ```
-var canStream = require("can-stream");
+var canStream = require("can-stream-kefir");

 canStream.toStream(compute)                    //-> stream
 canStream.toStream(map, "eventName")           //-> stream